 A two-component battery cover, which offers perfect protection for the internal battery.
 The softer (outer) layer reduces noises, seals the downtube perfectly and absorbs hits from trail debris easily, while the harder (inner) layer ensures that the battery does not get damaged and gives it the structural shape.
 All critical parts like the rubber strap and o-rings for perfect fitting can be replaced.

-First introduced in our 2015 NINETY-SIX, the new version of the 'Internal Block' is incorporated directly in the frame and prevents the fork crown from hitting the frame in case of a crash or an extreme steering angle.
-As an extra protection, there are additional rubber bumpers on the frame to avoid any frame damage from the fork crown.
+First introduced in our 2015 Ninety-Six, the latest version of the 'Internal Block' is incorporated directly in the frame and prevents the fork crown from hitting the frame in case of a crash or an extreme steering angle.
+As an extra layer of protection, there are added rubber bumpers on the frame to avoid any frame damage from the fork crown.